 Justification of Red List Category

 Populations elsewhere are generally stable or increasing.
-In Switzerland, populations increased during the 1990s to 1,200-1,500 in 2008 and continue to increase (Aebischer 2009, Knott et al. 2009, A. Aebischer in litt.
-2016).
-The population in Belgium was estimated at 150 breeding pairs in 2007 (Knott et al. 2009), following an increase from 1-2 irregular pairs in 1967 (Defourny et al. 2007).
+In Switzerland, populations increased during the 1990s to 1,200-1,500 in 2008 and continued to increase (Aebischer 2009, Knott et al. 2009, A. Aebischer in litt.
+2020).
+Successful reintroductions in northern Italy have increased populations in Tuscany and Marche (Brichetti & Fracasso 2018) and the trend is an increase of 20-35% between 2007-2018 (BirdLife International in prep.), but it is almost extinct in Sicily (Ientile & Massa 2008, C. Celada & M. Gustin in litt.
+2020).The population in Belgium was estimated at 150 breeding pairs in 2007 (Knott et al. 2009), following an increase from 1-2 irregular pairs in 1967 (Defourny et al. 2007) and is now estimated at between 350-400 pairs (A. Aebischer in litt.
+2020).
 In Poland the population is estimated at 1,500-1,800 pairs with an increasing population trend of c.75% between 2007 and 2012 (BirdLife International 2015).
 In Sweden the species increased from 30-50 pairs in the 1970s to 1,800 pairs in 2007 (L. Lindell in litt.
 2005, Å. Lindström in litt.
 2005, Knott et al. 2009).
 The rate of increase in Sweden has been recorded as 7.1% annually during 1982-2006 or 13% annually during 1998-2006, depending on the survey method used (Å. Lindström in litt.
 2007).
-The Swedish population is currently estimated at 1,900-2,200 pairs with an increasing trend of 100-200% between 2001 and 2012 (BirdLife International 2015).
+The Swedish population is currently estimated at 3,100-4,100 pairs with an increasing trend of 50-100% between 2007 and 2018 (BirdLife International in prep.).
 A rough calculation suggests that Sweden could support 5,000-10,000 pairs once the species has reached carrying capacity (N. Kjellén in litt.
 2008).
 In Denmark, the population increased from 17 known breeding pairs in 2001 to 81 breeding pairs in 2009 (Hjembæk 2010).
-The Danish population in 2012 was estimated at 100 pairs, with the population experiencing a 530% increase between 1999 and 2011 (BirdLife International 2015).
-Since an extreme low during the 20th century the U.K. population has increased in recent decades and was estimated to number 1,600 breeding pairs in 2008 (Knott et al. 2009), and potentially 3,000-6,000 pairs in 2015, although there is considerable uncertainty attached to this estimate due to a lack of recent censuses (I. Carter in litt.
-2016).
+The Danish population in 2017 was estimated at 200 pairs, with the population experiencing a 590% increase between 2006 and 2017 (BirdLife International in prep).
+Since an extreme low during the 20th century, the U.K. population has increased in recent decades and was estimated to number 1,600 breeding pairs in 2008 (Knott et al. 2009), and an estimated 4,388 pairs in 2016, extrapolated using BBS trends from the final Rare Breeding Birds Report (BirdLife International in prep, Holling & the Rare Breeding Bird Panel 2012).
 This population is still increasing rapidly and a long-term estimate for future carrying capacity is a minimum of 20,000 pairs (I. Carter in litt.
 2016).

 The most pertinent threat to this species is illegal direct poisoning to kill predators of livestock and game animals (targetting foxes, wolves, corvids etc.) and indirect poisoning from pesticides and secondary poisoning from consumption of poisoned rodents by rodenticides spread on farmland to control vole plagues, particularly in the wintering ranges in France and Spain, where it may drive rapid population declines (e.g. see Villafuerte et al. 1998, Mougeot et al. 2011, A. Aebischer in litt.
 2009); there has been reported a strong correlation between rapid declines and those populations that winter in Spain (Carter 2007).
+An estimate of 430-1,800 individuals killed illegally in Spain annually indicates that this remains a significant problem for birds that do migrate and for the regional population (Brochet et al. 2016).
 The Spanish government released more than 1,500 tons of rodenticide-treated baits over about 500,000 ha to fight against a common vole plague in agricultural lands between August 2007 and April 2008; records of Red Kites dying by secondary poisoning in treated areas resulted (J. Viñuela in litt.
 2009).
-Illegal poisoning is also a serious threat to the species.
-In north Scotland, 40% of birds found dead between 1989 and 2006 having been killed by poisoning (Smart et al. 2010), while in Spain 1,187 individuals were found dead from poisoning between 1992 and 2015 (Cano et al. 2016).
-In France populations disappeared at the same rate as conversion from grasslands to cereal crops (P. Tourret in litt.
-2009).
-The decline of grazing livestock and farming intensification leading to chemical pollution, homogenization of landscapes and ecological impoverishment also threatens the species (Knott et al. 2009).
-Wind turbines are a potentially serious future threat (Duchamp 2003, Mammen et al. 2009, Schaub 2012, P. Tourret in litt.
-2009).
-Other less significant threats include electrocution and collision with powerlines (Mionnet 2007, P. Tourret in litt.
-2009), hunting and trapping (Mionnet 2007, P. Tourret in litt.
-2009), road-kills, deforestation, egg-collection (on a local scale) and possibly competition with the generally more successful Black Kite M. migrans (Cardiel in litt.
-2000, Ferguson-Lees et al. 2001, Mammen 2007, Cardiel and Viñuela 2007).
-Another factor implicated in the declines in France and Spain is a decrease in the number of rubbish dumps (Mionnet 2007, Cardiel and Viñuela 2007).
+The total of recovered, confirmed poisoning cases in Spain is 1,187 individuals found dead between 1992 and 2015 (Cano et al. 2016).
+In north Scotland, 40% of birds found dead between 1989 and 2006 were found to have been killed by poisoning (Smart et al. 2010).